jamesdinardo/Retail-Forecasting/README.md

 Boosting is the process by which we build models sequentially, with each model making adjustments to improve the results of previous models.
 In our case, we build decision trees one at a time, with each tree (called a base learner) learning from the mistakes of the previous tree.

 The best model for our problem is an Extreme Gradient Boosted Regressor, which performs well and trains very quickly.
 As with Random Forest, we have to set max_depth (ideally, a smaller value so that each tree is shallow) and number of estimators (here: "boosting stages").
-We also iterate through possible values for learning rate ("eta") which affects how much each tree contributes to the model, subsamples of rows to use, and subsamples of colunns to use.
+We also iterate through possible values for learning rate ("eta") which affects how much each tree contributes to the model, subsamples of rows to use, and subsamples of columns to use.
 The code for the final model is shown below.
-Note that we first convert our data into a special structure called "data matrixes" that are optimized to work in the XGBoost learning API.
+Note that we first convert our data into special structures called "data matrixes" that are optimized to work in the XGBoost learning API.

 ~~~
 #convert data into DMatrixes